 The Electoral College vote certification is rooted in constitutional and federal statutory law that requires the creation and consideration of various documents, and that certification operates through a deliberate and legally prescribed assessment of ballots, lists, certificates, and, potentially, written objections.
-Had the defendant sought to alter or destroy any of those documents, he would have violated Section 1512(c)(1).
-Here, the defendants allegedly sought to stop Members of Congress from reviewing those constitutionally and statutorily mandated documents at a proceeding to certify the results of the 2020 presidential election.
-Thus, even if a violation of Section 1512(c)(2) covered only obstructive behavior that prevents the consideration of documents, records, or other objects at an official proceeding, the defendant's alleged conduct-corruptly obstructing and impeding the examination of physical or documentary evidence at a congressional proceeding-states an offense.
+Had the Defendants sought to alter or destroy any of those documents, they would have violated Section 1512(c)(1).
+Here, the Defendants allegedly sought to stop Members of Congress from reviewing those constitutionally and statutorily mandated documents at a proceeding to certify the results of the 2020 presidential election.
+Thus even if a violation of Section 1512(c)(2) covered only obstructive behavior that prevents the consideration of documents, records, or other objects at an official proceeding, the Defendants' alleged conduct-corruptly obstructing and impeding the examination of physical or documentary evidence at a congressional proceeding-states an offense.

-ii.
-The Certification of the Electoral College Vote Is an Official Proceeding
+2. The certification of the Electoral College vote is an official proceeding

-The defendants contend that the Electoral College certification before Congress does not constitute an "official proceeding" under 18 U.S.C.
+The Defendants contend that the Electoral College certification before Congress does not constitute an "official proceeding" under 18 U.S.C.
 1512(c)(2).
-ECF No. 176 at 8.
+They argue that the term "official proceeding" refers to "tribunal-like proceedings before Congress related to the administration of justice" and that certification of the Electoral College, lacking those features, falls outside the scope of 1512.
+ECF 202 at 1 (Johnson); see also ECF 210 at 6 (Blythe).
 This argument lacks merit and judges in this district have consistently rejected it, including in Miller, 589 F.Supp.3d at 66-67; see also United States v.
-Rodriguez, No. 21-cr-0246 (ABJ), 2022 WL 3910580 at 3-4 (D.D.C.
+Rodriguez, 21-cr-0246 (ABJ), 2022 WL 3910580 at 3-4 (D.D.C.
 Aug.
 31, 2022); Puma, 2022 WL 823079, at 10; Bingert, 2022 WL 1659163 at 4; United States v.
 Robertson, 588 F.Supp.3d 114, 120-22 (D.D.C.
 2022) The same result is warranted here.

 a.
-The Plain Text of the Statute Establishes that the Joint Session Is An i.
+The plain text of the statute establishes that the Joint Session is an Official Proceeding i.
 Background